Database Migration Service Release Notes

 AWS Database Migration Service 3.5.2 release notes

-AWS DMS 3.5.2 brings data validation for Redshift targets, SQL Server 2022 support as both source and target, and IBM Db2 LUW target/migration capabilities.
-It also rolls out extensive fixes and enhanced logging across S3, Oracle, MySQL, PostgreSQL, and more for stronger reliability.
+AWS DMS 3.5.2 adds Redshift data validation, SQL Server 2022 support, and IBM Db2 LUW target/live migration capabilities, plus extensive logging.
+It also ships wide ranging stability fixes and enhancements across S3, Oracle, MongoDB, MySQL, PostgreSQL, and more.

 New features in AWS DMS 3.5.2